 - 1. The ADU may not be sold separately from the primary unit and must be located on the same LOT. - 2.
 ADUs may be incorporated within or added onto an existing house, garage, or other permitted structure (attached ADU), or may be built as a separate, detached structure (detached ADU). - 3.
 Attached ADUs are subject to regulations for primary structures in the underlying transect zone (SETBACK, BUILDING HEIGHT, etc). - 4.
 Detached ADUs are subject to regulations for ACCESSORY STRUCTURES in the underlying Transect Zone. - 5.
 MOBILE HOMES, TRAILERS, or other wheeled and transportable structures may not be used as ADUs.
-MODULAR HOMES or tiny homes that are built to Building Code standards may be used as ADUs. - 6.
+MODULAR HOMES or tiny homes that are built to Building Code standards, and not on wheels, may be used as ADUs. - 6.
 The maximum size of an attached ADU is 1000 square feet; and the ADU shall be less than 50% of the square footage of the primary unit.
 The maximum size of a detached ADU is 1000 square feet. - 7.
-An existing ACCESSORY STRUCTURE whose height or SETBACKS do not meet the requirements of a dwelling in its zone district may be converted into an ADU, but the structure may not be altered in any way that increases the non-compliance. - 8.
+An existing ACCESSORY STRUCTURE whose height or SETBACKS do not meet the requirements of a dwelling in its zone district may be converted into an ADU, but the structure may not be altered in any way that increases the noncompliance. - 8.
 ADUs are permitted within CARRIAGE HOUSE, Detached House, Duplex, and Rowhouse building types as described in Sec 405.12. - 9.
 HOME OCCUPATIONS may be permitted in an ADU. - 10.
-No parking is required for an ADU.
+No parking is required for an ADU. - 11.
+SHORT-TERM RENTALS are not permitted in an ADU.